 Very often, people confuse these two leading courier services – UPS and USPS.
-Their similar sounding names and their similarity in businesses do not help with the name recall.
-Even though similar in nature, their businesses have varied offerings for every logistics and shipping need.
+Their similar-sounding names and their similarity in businesses do not help with name recall.
+Even though both companies offer similar services in nature, both shipping carriers have varied offerings for every logistics and shipping need.

-In this page, we will break down the differences between the two services and help you narrow down to the service that’s most suitable for you – be it for individual shipping or business shipping.
+In this page, we will break down the differences between the delivery services of USPS vs UPS and help you narrow down the courier service that’s most suitable for you – be it for individual retail ground or international shipping, or ecommerce business shipping.

 What is USPS?